-Before modifying the code, you should create a new branch.
+Before modifying the code, if not already working from a branch specific to your cruise, you should create a new branch.
 More information are given in the previous section, see 1.4)

 Set up the toolbox in your matlab path

-Once the mooring processing toolbox is set up, copy the file in Documents/exampleofstartupfile.m in you matlab working directory and rename it (e.g. startup_moor_proc.m).
+Once the mooring processing toolbox is set up, either a) copy the file in Documents/exampleofstartupfile.m to your matlab working directory and rename it (e.g. startup_moor_proc.m) add it to your Matlab startup (likely in ~/Documents/Matlab/startup.m), or b) simply use it as your startup file (replace ~/Documents/Matlab/startup.m with this file contents).

-Open the startup file and edit the first two variables (pathosnap and pathgit) in order to set up the matlab paths properly.
+Open the startup file and edit the first lines setting basedir, progdir, and project; these will be used together to set the Matlab paths by calling moor_setup.m.
+For OSNAP and RAPID, a standardised directory structure is included; for another project, moor_setup.m will query the user for where to find data directories.
+For OSNAP, the expected structure in basedir/osnap/